-Obstacles
+Obstacles Twelve to 14 obstacles, including one double and one treble or two or three doubles.

-Twelve to 14 obstacles, including one double and one treble or two or three doubles.
-For seniors a water Jump, with rails above the water, 3.6 metres maximum, including the take-off element.
-At the discretion of the course designer a water jump, with rails above the water, may be included for Juniors and Young Riders.
+At the discretion of the course designer a water jump, with rails above the water, may be included for Seniors, Juniors and Young Riders.